Home > Leave a Legacy Program

 No, The CTF does not provide estate planning, nor can we recommend a person or firm to do so.

 Do I have to notify the Foundation that it has been named in my will?
 If I want to notify the Foundation that it has been named in my will, how do I do so?

 You should also provide your executor, attorney, family, or friend the contact information for The CTF.
 If updated contact information for The CTF is necessary, it can be found here at this website.

 Yes, the only parties that are aware of your designated gift are those that have access to your will.
 Your Leave a Legacy gift and enrollment in The CTF's Leave a Legacy Program will remain confidential unless you indicate otherwise.
 Only the staff handling the information will be aware of your indication that The CTF has been named in your will.

 Will the Foundation know the amount of my donation?

-Only if you wish to advise them of such will the staff handling the Leave a Legacy Program
+Only if you wish to advise them of such will the CTF know the amount of the donation prior to its receipt.

 The Colorado Trail Foundation